 Appeal forms for reinstatement to the Law School are available from the Associate Dean of Academic Affairs for students whose GPA is below a 1.9 after their first year.
 They are also available for 2nd year full-time students whose GPA is below a 2.0.
 Appeals for reinstatement of eligibility are the responsibility of the student.
-The appeal must be submitted within the term for which reinstatement is requested.
+The appeal must be submitted within the determined calendar of appeal and include the term for which reinstatement is requested.
 Appeals must specifically reflect the unique circumstances that were beyond the control of the student.
 The appeal should provide specific resolution to circumstances and supporting documentation as indicated on the appeal form.